nniehoff/xjs/README.md

 ## TODO

 1. Comment Code
-2.  make a map of your colors, and treat that as a class, vs. your structure on 105 and 128
+1.  make a map of your colors, and treat that as a class, vs. your structure on 105 and 128
-3. Look into click for arg parsing
+1. Look into click for arg parsing
-4. Use black
+1. Use black
-5. Add interfaces table
+1. Add interfaces table
-6. Add sosreport handling
+1. Add sosreport handling
-7. Add sorting
+1. Add sorting
-8. Date Verification
+1. Date Verification
-9. Make Snap
+1. Make Snap
-10. Test with v1 code
+1. Test with v1 code
-11. Add json support
+1. Add json support
-12. Enforce pycodestyle checks
+1. Enforce pycodestyle checks
-13. Update Usage statement
+1. Update Usage statement
-13. Fix Colors
+1. Fix Colors
+1. Add support for multiple models